 - For a super quick version, use pre-chopped onion or frozen chopped onion.

 - If you use fresh ginger, use a vegetable peeler to peel off the rough brown skin of the ginger.
 Then use a grater to grate the ginger.
 Store the leftover ginger piece in a Ziploc bag in the freezer and pull out as needed straight from the freezer.

 - Serve this with a vegetable side dish.
 I will usually just microwave a bag of vegetables or put these carrots in the slow cooker earlier in the day.
-I also have this stove top version of carrots too.

 15 Minute Beef Teriyaki Skillet